top of page

 HARASSMENT

 Harassment occurs when an employee experiences unwelcome behavior in the workplace that makes it more difficult for them to do their job.
 The “#MeToo” movement shed light on the scourge of sexual harassment in the workplace, but harassment may also occur when an employee is targeted because of their race, ethnicity, age, religion or any other “protected characteristic.”
 If an employee is subjected to unlawful harassment, they may be entitled to substantial compensation.
-Whether or not you are currently employed, if you feel you have been harassed, contact us for a free case evaluation.

 Anchor 1